MFP—Master's Students

 Applying for the MFP

-The 2024–2025 MFP MSW application period is now closed.
-To be notified of the 2025-2026 MFP MSW application opening, please complete the interest survey
+The 2026–2027 MFP MSW application period is now closed.
+To be notified of the 2027–2028 MFP MSW application opening, please complete the interest survey.

 Who Can Be Considered for This Program?

-The master’s MFP is a program designed to enhance the training of full-time, master’s-level social work students in their final year of study at a CSWE-accredited institution who are passionate about meeting the mental health and/or substance use disorder needs of racial/ethnic minority communities.
-Applicants must identify mental health and/or substance use disorder service delivery to racial/ethnic minority populations as their focus and be committed to seeking employment in mental health and/or substance use disorder services or prevention with the target population immediately after graduation, for at least 2 years.
+The master’s MFP is a program designed to enhance the training of full-time, master’s-level social work students in their final year of study at a CSWE-accredited institution who are passionate about providing mental health and/or substance use disorder services.
+Applicants must identify mental health and/or substance use disorder service delivery as their focus and be committed to seeking employment in mental health and/or substance use disorder services or prevention immediately after graduation, for at least 2 years.

 See the How to Apply page for eligibility and other details.